Water Dripping From AC Vent

 The solution: Look at the condenser unit and see if the drip pan is full or overflowing.
 If it is, the condensate drain line, which is usually located outside, is likely clogged.
 You can unclog it with distilled vinegar or a shop vac, but unless you’ve done this before, we recommend calling your local air conditioning technician for help.

-The problem: If you’ve already ruled out that your drain line isn’t clogged or have cleaned it out and you’re still seeing the drip pan filling up, your condensate pump (sometimes called a sump pump) could be the problem.
+The problem: If you’ve already ruled out that your drain line isn’t clogged or have cleaned it out and you still see the drip pan filling up, your condensate pump (sometimes called a sump pump) could be the problem.
 Most pumps have a mechanism that is triggered to turn the pump on when the water rises to a certain level, called a float switch.
 This switch can get stuck due to buildup, causing your pump not to turn on when it should.
-However, if it’s not turning on after manipulating the float switch, you are likely in need of a replacement pump.
+However, if it’s not turning on after manipulating the float switch, you likely need a replacement pump.

 The solution: Try manipulating the float switch to see if the pump turns on.
 If the results are inconsistent, clean the bucket to remove the buildup and try again.
 If your pump is still not working and you’ve determined that you may need a replacement, we recommend enlisting the help of experienced AC experts to help.